krmaxwell/krmaxwell.github.io/_posts/2015-05-xx-polygraph.md

 their point that even if the test was as accurate as claimed, it would still be terrible for detecting spies because of the [Base rate fallacy](http://en.wikipedia.org/wiki/Base_rate_fallacy).
 You would reject thousands of qualified truthful candidates to weed out some of the spies.

+## The immeasurable value of the poly
+All that having been said, the poly is an amazing tool and there is probably a good reason that the government continues to use it.
+When used as part of a complete theater production it can create a very convincing [appeal to authority](http://en.wikipedia.org/wiki/Argument_from_authority) that most candidates will accept.